powerhome/playbook/playbook/app/pb_kits/playbook/pb_table/docs/_table_data_table.md

-Tighter padding on first and last-child cells for data-heavy tables.
+Tighter spacing in first- and last-child cells of each row for data-heavy tables."